dansmyers/IntroToCS-Spring-2021/Projects/8-The_Final_Project.md

 ### Data Projects

 If you would prefer to answer a data question, you can find a data set, load it into Pandas, and produce a graph answering your question.
 Take a look at [this challenge project from the DTA class](https://github.com/dansmyers/DataScienceAndAnalytics/blob/master/Challenge-Projects/1-Make_a_Graph.md) for some tips.
-If you take this approhach, you don't have to write a "report," but do provide a summary of the question, your data source, and an interpretation of the plot that answers the question.
+If you take this approach, you don't have to write a "report," but do provide a summary of the question, your data source, and an interpretation of the plot that answers the question.

 ### Hangman